Tips for Dividing and Transplanting Perennials

 I recently had a reader recommend a garden fork for transplanting perennials and other gardening tasks.
 Also a favorite local daylily farm uses a garden fork for digging up their plants.
 It is my understanding that the fork doesn’t damage the roots and you’re less likely to cut roots than when using a shovel.
 I recently purchased this one to use this year and I’m excited to see if it works better than my shovel method for transplanting.
 Do you use a garden fork for transplanting?

-Be sure to keep your plant well watered over the next few weeks.
+To help avoid transplant shock you can use SUPERthrive (4oz) to mix with water as instructed for the first watering.
+After this be sure to keep your plant well watered with normal water over the next few weeks.
 It’s best to give it a deep soaking (rather than shallow watering) every other day, especially during dry spells.
 You want the roots of the new transplant to begin to reach down into the ground for moisture and not depend on you for it’s water source.
 I hope that makes sense.

 Once you’ve finished transplanting perennials, adding in new perennials and annuals, I would highly recommend adding a thick layer of mulch over your entire garden.
 As well as making your flower garden look great, it helps keep weeds down and helps the soil retain moisture.
 As mulch breaks down, it also helps to fortify your garden soil.